Nicholas Nixon: The large format

-Influenced by the photographs of Edward Weston and Walker Evans, he began working with large-format cameras.
-Whereas most professional photographers had abandoned these cameras in favor of shooting on 35 mm film with more portable cameras, Nixon preferred the format because it allowed prints to be made directly from the large format negatives, retaining the clarity and integrity of the image.
-Nixon has said "When photography went to the small camera and quick takes, it showed thinner and thinner slices of time, [unlike] early photography where time seemed non-changing.
+He consequently began working with large-format cameras, at first he made "hand-held landscapes" with a 4×5 inch (10×12 cm) view camera. but soon he began photographing exclusively with 8×10 inch (20×25 cm) on a tripod.
+Occasionally he also used an even bulkier 10x12 inch (25×30 cm) camera, and in 2015 he began photographing on huge 14×17 inch (36×43 cm) negatives to photograph his family and the project on the blind at Perkins School.
+Whereas most professional photographers had abandoned these cameras in favor of shooting on fast 35 mm and medium-format film with easily portable cameras, Nixon preferred the format because it allowed contact prints to be made directly from the large format negatives, retaining the clarity and integrity of the image in whole.
+Nixon has said "When photography went to the small camera and quick takes, it showed thinner and thinner slices of time [...]
 I like greater chunks, myself.
 Between 30 seconds and a thousandth of a second the difference is very large."
+The slow process also made the sitters and the photographer feel more involved with each other, the space in front of the camera becomes a stage.